 Tsavo Elephant Research

-The Tsavo Elephant Research www.tsavoelephants.org is the longest research project on elephant behavior in the Tsavo Conservation Area.
-The aims of the research are to protect the elephants and their habitat by collecting empirical data to assist in the formulation of management strategies.
-The research project started in 1989 by identifying individual bulls and families to monitor trends in socio-behavioral ecology.
-Research based in Tsavo East National Park (1989 to present) include impact of poaching on age and sex ratio, mortality, reproductive patterns, social dynamics, and distribution.
-Studies on bull social dynamics collect data on bull areas, resources, occupancy, bull group size, group composition, associations, bonds and core areas.
-Research on family group dynamics include family size, composition, offspring sex ratio, calving interval, family seasonal spatial distribution, core areas, bond groups and clans.
+Tsavo Elephant Research https://www.tsavoelephants.org is the longest research project on elephant behavior in the Tsavo Conservation Area.
+The goals of the research are to protect the elephants and their habitat by collecting empirical data to assist in the formulation of management strategies.
+The research started in 1989 by identifying individual bulls and families with photographic data to monitor trends in behavioral ecology.
+This long-term non-interference research has studied elephant behavior at the individual and population level in four regions of the Tsavo Conservation Area: Tsavo East National Park, Tsavo West National Park, Taita Ranch and Rukinga Wildlife Sanctuary.

-The current elephant research study area is south of the Galana River in Tsavo East National Park (4,200 km2).
-Results from the 2017 total count aerial survey indicated that about half (6,072) of all the elephants counted (12,866) in the Tsavo Conservation Area were counted south of the Galana River.
+The majority of the elephant research is conducted in Tsavo East National Park, south of the Galana River (4,200 km2).
 The study area is a semi-arid environment with a historical average rainfall of 390 to 450 mm per year.
-The habitat is a mosaic of tree-bush, riverine woodland, bush-grass and open grassland.
-Three rivers are in the study area.
-Permanent Galana River and two seasonal rivers, Mbololo and Voi Rivers with intermittent surface water.
+The habitat is a mosaic of tree-bush, riverine, bush-grass and open grassland.
+Three rivers are in the study area: permanent Galana River and two seasonal rivers, Mbololo and Voi Rivers with intermittent surface water.
 Elephant dug-wells are scattered along both river beds during the dry season.
 Numerous seasonal natural soil-based waterholes and many provisional water points are dispersed throughout the study site.
 The water pipeline from Mzima Spring (Tsavo West) to Mombasa bisects the western region of Tsavo East, with numerous leaks creating small and large pools.
-In addition, there are several areas with electrical fences: park headquarters, vegetation enclosures, eastern park boundary and western park boundary, both sides of the recently build Standard Gauge Railway (SGR) with a few, underpasses for elephants and other wildlife to move across park boundaries.
+Several electrical fences are along the National Park boundary and both sides of the SGR (train) western boundary with a few tunnels and bridges for elephants and other wildlife to move across park boundaries.

 error: Content is protected !!